s-broda/ARCHModels.jl/docs/src/quickstart.md

 ν     2.93074 0.0962429 30.4515   <1e-99
 ```

 By default, `selectmodel` minimizes the [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion).
-In this case, the optimal lag length corresponds to the "truth"; viz., the one used to simulate the model.
+In the example above, the selected lag length happens to correspond to the "truth"; viz., the one used to simulate the model.

 ```@meta
 DocTestSetup = nothing